fvn-manhtd/aws-scenario-ecs-ec2/README.md

 # AWS ECS on EC2 using Terraform

-This sample project is part of the "Cloud Computing on AWS" article series and represents a complete, production-grade setup of a container-based application on ECS on EC2.
-[You can find the related article with in-depth information about this project here](https://nexgeneerz.io/aws-computing-with-ecs-ec2-terraform/).

 The demo project helps you to get a basic understanding of how ECS on EC2 works and what is possible with it.